naeluh/3d-Upload-and-Chat-Viewer/README.md

     c. emoticons ????

-I want this to work in its current stste
+I want this to work in its current state
 =========================

 1. git clone